osbi-code/freeAI-chatgpt-midjourney/README.md

 # limit
 1. LUNC node: the operation of BI.Studio directly determines the continuity of the free service
 2. When we find that the free service is being abused at an unaffordable cost, we will terminate the service.
 We don't switch to a paid service, we just stop it, because charging goes against our original intention
+3. Since we are a free service, please understand that sometimes the speed will be slower when there are more people using the service or when it is abused.